 - Muscle stiffness

 Postdrome (after headache)

 This phase is called “migraine hangover.”
-Some of the migraine sufferers take time to recover from the intense headache.
+Some sufferers take time to recover from intense headaches.
 You can take pain relievers prescribed by your doctor to get relief from the pain for this phase.

 - Mental confusion